eliatra/opensearch-k8s-operator/docs/userguide/main.md

 ### Configuration changes

-As explained in the section [Configuring opensearch.yml](#configuring-opensearchyml) you can add extra opensearch configuration to your cluster.
+As explained in the section [Configuring opensearch.yml](#configuring-opensearchyml) you can add extra OpenSearch configuration to your cluster.
 Changing this configuration on an already installed cluster will be detected by the operator and it will do a rolling restart of all cluster nodes to apply that new configuration.
 The same goes for nodepool-specific configuration like `resources`, `annotation` or `labels`.

 ### Volume Expansion